Francis Xavier: Veneration

-Beatification and canonization
+Beatification and canonisation

 Francis Xavier was beatified by Pope Paul V on 25 October 1619, and was canonized by Pope Gregory XV on 12 March 1622, at the same time as Ignatius Loyola.
-(Note: For the most recent study of Francis Xavier's canonization process, see Mormando, F. (2006).
+(Note: For the most recent study of Francis Xavier's canonisation process, see Mormando, F. (2006).
 "Francis Xavier and the Jesuit Missions in the Far East") Pope Pius XI proclaimed him the "Patron of Catholic Missions".
 His feast day is 3 December.